Davidcode2/blog/posts/250418-0943-learning_about_writing.md

 Why do I write in the first place?
-To get a better understanding of things I learn, be able to make connections between different topics and ideas, and to arrive at new insights that help me better undestand the world.
+To get a better understanding of things I learn, be able to make connections between different topics and ideas, and to arrive at new insights that help me better understand the world.
 It's also about improving my memory.
-Not by providing a written record (although that's useful too) but by concsiously processing the stuff that's floating around in my head.
+Not by providing a written record (although that's useful too) but by consciously processing the stuff that's floating around in my head.
 Clive Thompson also talks about how writing can help organize ones thinking.
 More on this book here: ["Book: Smarter Than You Think"](../smarter_than_you_think).
 Another aspect is that writing like this is just a lot of fun.

-So thats my motivation as a hobby blogger.
+So that's my motivation as a hobby blogger.
 What might a person who would eventually like to make money by writing or someone like a software engineer who relies on good writing skills on the job need to get from his writing practice?
 A coherent structure would be nice to have.
 Also persuasiveness, to